cloud-66-internal/help.cloud66.com/_prepress/quickstarts/getting-started-with-manifest.md

 ## What is a manifest file?

 A manifest files allows you to be more explicit about your application composition and control settings that are not usually available through the user interface.
 The file describes the setup of the components that make up your application.
-If you're already familiar with manifest files, refer to [Building a manifest file](/{{page.collection}}/how-to-guides/deployment/building-a-manifest-file.html).

 ## How do I use a manifest file?